topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 While it may seem to be already working explorer it has only basic features and lacks many of the important or useful ones.
 See [Milestone 1](#milestone-1--core-functionality) for details.

-> If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
-In any case, please provide some documentation on the research and other work you have conducted before applying.
-This could be:
->
-> - links to improvement proposals or [RFPs](https://github.com/w3f/Grants-Program/tree/master/rfp-proposal) (requests for proposal),
-> - academic publications relevant to the problem,
-> - links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-> - references to conversations you might have had related to this project with anyone from the Web3 Foundation,
-> - previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt:

 ### Overview